Are you looking for the ultimate 5 days in London itinerary?

 Over 40,000 tourists and Londonites cross the River Thames using the Tower Bridge.
 It is a mechanical masterpiece.

-And you can learn the history of this iconic bridge inside the Tower Bridge Rooms that tell the stories of the heroes who were responsible for building and running the original bridge.
+You can learn the history of this iconic bridge inside the Tower Bridge Rooms that tell the stories of the heroes who were responsible for building and running the original bridge.

 Originally the bridge was raised and lowered over 20 times a day, powered by steam.
 That took 80 men.
+The bridge switched from steam to electricity in the late 1970s.

-And you can see panoramic vistas of London from the Glass Floor Walkway, 140 feet high above the Thames!
+You can see panoramic vistas of London from the Glass Floor Walkway, 140 feet high above the Thames!

 As is with all popular London attractions, please secure your tickets beforehand online.

-Stop 5: Visit Saint Dunstan-In-The-East Church Grounds
+Stop 5: Saint Dunstan-In-The-East Church

+Next, visit a beautiful parish church that is very close by.
 St. Dunstan-in-The-East church is located on St. Dunstan’s Hill between London Bridge and the Tower of London.

-Destroyed during WWII this Roman Catholic/Church of England parish church was renovated in 1967.
+Destroyed during WWII, this Roman Catholic/Church of England parish church was renovated in 1967.

 There is a fountain and lovely landscaping there that adds to the ambiance of this Gothic parish church and its grounds.
 Sometimes weddings and services are held out on the grounds.